-This discussion paper is a preliminary outline of the impact of violence across the life-course for wāhine and kōtiro Māori in Aotearoa.
+This discussion paper was developed to expand work undertaken at the mana-wāhine hui and to support the FVDR SMEs' stakeholder engagement that began in late 2023 and continued throughout 2024.
+It is a preliminary outline of the impact of violence across the life-course for women and girls, wāhine and kōtiro Māori in Aotearoa.
 In this paper, we describe the loss of unborn children, deaths from suicide and violence against older women in particular, and family violence homicides.
 This is an extension of the United Nations' statistical guide1 for measuring femicide in that we also consider other deaths that occur within the context of violence against women.
 The paper formed the basis of discussions that contributed to the FVDR SMEs' Ninth Report.2

 Initiating a discussion about femicide for Aotearoa is an important starting point to help improve related monitoring, reporting and policy development.
-The paper starts with an introduction to the concept of mana-wāhine, drawn from a hui hosted by the FVDR SMEs in late 2023.
-Subsequently, it provides a brief overview of the global and Aotearoa-specific literature describing deaths associated with damage to women's bodies which includes perinatal deaths associated with violence exposure, and women and girls dying by suicide.
+We start with an introduction to the concept of mana-wāhine, drawn from a hui hosted by the FVDR SMEs in late 2023.
+Subsequently, we provide a brief overview of the global and Aotearoa-specific literature describing deaths associated with damage to women's bodies which includes perinatal deaths associated with violence exposure, and women and girls dying by suicide.